-YVote’s summer pilot has been powerful and engaging.
+YVote’s summer 2017 pilot was powerful and engaging.
 At our first session, YVoters mapped an array of political issues of interest to them, charting out what we know (and don’t know) and understand–and what we WANT to know and understand– about Big Issues including Education, the Economy, the Environment, Healthcare, Human Rights and Freedoms, Public Safety, building on one another’s thoughts and questions.

 We subsequently engaged in some visual “heat mapping” to identify areas of concentration, caucusing about what we most want to focus on in subsequent meetings and action work.